 3. He died as a guilty man.
 What Isaiah says is stunning, "The punishment ['chastisement' in the KJV] that brought us peace was upon Him."
-The Servant died as a scapegoat.
+So the Servant died as a scapegoat.

-I'm not sure there is a more staggering statement in the Scriptures than this one in 2 Corinthians 5:21, "God made him who had no sin to be sin for us."
-The only perfect person to ever walk on the planet-that's Jesus Christ-died as a guilty man!
+I'm not sure there is a more staggering announcement in the Scriptures than the one we read in 2 Corinthians 5:21, "God made him who had no sin to be sin for us."
+The only perfect person who ever walked on the planet-that's Jesus Christ-died as a guilty man!
 And why?
 The verse concludes, "So that in him we might become the righteousness of God."
+Yet there's more...

 4. He died as an atoning sacrifice.
 "By His wounds ['stripes' in the KJV] we are healed."

-The necessity of atonement is taught throughout the Old Testament.
-God says the only way a sinner can enter His presence is to have his sins removed.
-And the only way sin can be removed is through atonement.
-There must be a covering for sin, a blood sacrifice.
-For hundreds of years, lambs were slain and their blood placed on the altar.
+When you read the Old Testament you see the necessity of atonement over and over.
+God says the only way a sinner can enter His presence is to have his sins removed, and the only way sin can be removed is through atonement.
+There must be a covering for sin, a blood covering.
+And so, for centuries, innocent little lambs were slain and their blood placed on the altar.